Everything you ever wanted to know about juicing

 I want to get juicing!
 Where do I start?

-First, try integrating green juice every other day into your routine.
+First, try integrating green juice into your routine every other day.

-Drink it alone, as liquid slows down your digestive fire (this goes for all liquids).
+Drink it alone, as liquids slow down your digestive fire (this applies to all liquids).
 Aim to use organic ingredients.
 If you cannot use organic, make sure you peel what you can (avoid wax and pesticides—yuk)…

 Start every juice with a watery vegetable as a base.
 Cucumber, romaine lettuce, and celery are good choices as they have gentle flavours and provide lots of liquid.
 Get creative from there – I’ve tried everything!

 If you’re new to the juicing game, go slow, as some of the following greens have especially strong flavours: dandelion, beet greens, parsley, cilantro, and kale.
-You could also try garlic or ginger for taste and an extra punch.
+You could also try garlic or ginger for extra flavour and a punch.

-Add a small apple (less grainy apples are better), carrot, beet, or pear for some sweetness in your masterpiece.
-Adding lemon or citrus also helps to cut the bitter flavour of the greens.
+Add a small apple (less-grainy apples are better), carrot, beet, or pear for some sweetness to your masterpiece.
+Adding lemon or citrus also helps cut the bitterness of the greens.

 If you use a less powerful juicer, squeeze the pulp through the machine again to get more juice.
-If you’re using a more powerful juicer like my lovely Green Star Elite (upgrade!), then one time is probably enough.
-Once you have dry pulp, it can be saved and added to soup.
+If you’re using a more powerful juicer, then one time is enough.
+Once you have dry pulp, you can save it and add it to soup.
 You can make homemade crackers with it or use it as compost.

 What's the difference between juicing and smoothies?

-When we juice, we eliminate the insoluble fibre, so the nutrients are quickly and easily assimilated into the body.
+When we juice, we eliminate insoluble fibre, so the body quickly and easily absorbs the nutrients.
 When making smoothies, we consume the whole food by blending it instead of straining the fibre out.

 You can also add extra high-quality protein powders and fats to a smoothie.
 Generally, smoothies are easier to make than juices, but because they contain all the fibre, they are also a heavier load on the digestive system.